pflarue/ardop/docs/Pat_windows.md

 ## Creating a Desktop Shortcut to start [Pat](https://getpat.io) Winlink

 Pat has a web browser based GUI that works well in conjunction with the **ardopcf** WebGui.
 This GUI is what inspired the creation of the **ardopcf** WebGui.
-To start Pat so that you can connect to its GUI you can run `pat http` from the command line just like you ran `pat configure`.
+To start Pat so that you can connect to its GUI, you can run `pat http` from the command line just like you ran `pat configure`.
 However, for Windows users, it is more convenient to use a Desktop Shortcut and/or set Pat to start automatically every time you log on to your computer.

 ### Create a Desktop Shortcut to start pat http as needed.

 1. Find pat.exe with Windows File Explorer, Right click on it, Select `Show more options`, Select `Create shortcut`.
 If you installed Pat in 'C:\Program Files', Windows will say that it can't create a shortcut here, and ask whether you want to place it on the Desktop instead.
 Click `Yes`.
 This will create a new icon on your Desktop with the name 'pat.exe - Shortcut'.
 If you installed Pat in 'C:\Users\<USERNAME>', windows will create a shorcut in the same directory where pat.exe is located.
 In that case, move the shortcut to the Desktop by dragging it to the desktop or using CTRL-X and CTRL-V.
 2. Configure the shortcut: Right click on the shortcut icon on your Desktop, Select `Properties`.
 Add ` http` to the end of the command line after pat.exe in the `Target` line.
 If there is a space anywhere in the path to pat.exe, then this will be wrapped in double quotation marks.
 In that case, ` http` must be placed after the closing quotion mark not within them.
 So, in my case, I set the `Target` line to read:

 `"C:\Program Files\pat_0.16.0_windows_i386\pat" http`

 or